 The E-2 visa does not permit dual intent.

-Once eligible and ready, you can still pivot to permanent residency via a different visa category, like the EB-2 NIW (National Interest Waiver), or a family-based green card.
+Once you are eligible and ready, you will be able to transition to permanent residence through a different visa category, i.e., EB-2 NIW National Interest Waiver, or through a family-based green card.

 Immigrant visa hopefuls, take note of visa retrogression.